-Captain Anderson Winchester Lovett, of the United Nations Peacekeeping Forces (Space), didn't appear to be in an argumentative mood nor did he seem to be intimidated in the least by the richest man in the world.
+Captain Anderson Winchester Lovett of the United Nations Peacekeeping Forces (Space) did not appear to be in an argumentative mood nor did he seem to be intimidated in the least by the richest man in the world.
 Instead, he put his elbows on the table and made a steeple of his fingers, resting his square chin on the tips.
-His blue eyes stared with interest at Daniel Snyder, his bushy eyebrows almost meeting above the bridge of his nose.
-He had responded to the call from Snyder's secretary for a meeting more out of curiosity than anything else: there had been very little substance in the initial call; just a simple, "Mr. Snyder would like to meet with you."
+His blue eyes stared with interest at Snyder, his bushy eyebrows almost meeting above the bridge of his nose.
+He had responded to the call from Snyder’s secretary for a meeting more out of curiosity than anything else: there had been very little substance in the initial call—just a simple, “Mr. Snyder would like to meet with you.”

-The cavernous conference room on the fifth floor of Snyder Enterprises’ ultra-modern-style headquarters building was more of a library than anything else.
+The cavernous conference room on the fifth floor of Snyder Enterprises’ ultra-modern-style headquarters building was more of a library than a conference room.
 Books—actual, honest-to-goodness books—lined the walls from floor to ceiling and the pungent smell of leather and old paper permeated the room.
 The huge, nine-meter-long, Mahogany conference table sparkled as the gleaming surface reflected the recessed ceiling lights.
-Each of the 26 chairs around the table was upholstered in actual leather.
+Twenty-six leather-upholstered (actual leather, not faux leather) chairs were pulled up to the table.
 The room was a not-so-subtle statement of the financial status of Snyder Enterprises.

 Anderson wore civilian clothes to the meeting instead of the uniform he had worn for 30 years.
 He had always thought he looked sharp in the black pants, the black tunic with its gold trim and the light-blue beret atop his closely cut brown hair.
 It was an opinion shared not only by his wife and his children (although they would rather chew glass than admit it), but also quite a few of his female acquaintances.
 A veteran shuttle pilot, he had more than 750 flights to his credit, taking supplies, people and equipment up to the two moon bases (Base Heinlein and Base Clarke) and to the space stations at Lagrange Point 4 and Lagrange Point 5 (simply called L-4 and L-5).